NREL/rdtools/README.md

 ## Usage and examples

 Full workflow examples are found in the notebooks in [rdtools/docs](./docs/degradation_example.ipynb).
 The examples are designed to work with python 3.6.
 For a consistent experience, we recommend installing the packages and versions documented in `docs/notebook_requirements.txt`.
-This can be achieved in your environment by running `pip install -r docs/notebook_requirements.txt` from the base directory.
-(RdTools must also be separately installed as described above.)
+This can be achieved in your environment by first installing RdTools as described above, then running `pip install -r docs/notebook_requirements.txt` from the base directory.

 The following functions are used for degradation analysis: